William Morton Grinnell

-William Morton Grinnell (February 28, 1857 - February 9, 1906) was a United States diplomat, lawyer, banker and author.
+William Morton Grinnell (February 28, 1857 - February 9, 1906) was an American lawyer, diplomat, banker and author.

 Early life

 William Morton Grinnell was born in New York City on February 28, 1857, the son of William F. Grinnell and Mary (Morton) Grinnell (sister of Levi P. Morton).
 Another uncle, Daniel Oliver Morton (1815–59), served as the Mayor of Toledo, Ohio from 1849 to 1850.

 He was educated in Stuttgart and at Phillips Exeter Academy.
 He then studied at Harvard College, but left without taking a degree because of health problems, traveling to France, where his father had recently been appointed U.S. Consul at Saint-Étienne.
 William Morton Grinnell worked for a while for the United States Consulate in Lyon.
 He then attended Columbia Law School.

 Career

 After he was admitted to the bar, Grinnell practiced law briefly in New York City.
 In 1881, he traveled to Paris, becoming Counsel of the U.S. Embassy there, a post he held until 1886.
 While in France, he received degrees of bachelier ès lettres and bachelier en droit.
 He returned to the United States and resumed his practice of law there in 1886.

-In 1892, President of the United States Benjamin Harrison (whose vice president was Grinnell's uncle Levi P. Morton) appointed Grinnell Third Assistant Secretary of State, with Grinnell holding this office from February 15, 1892, until April 16, 1893.
+In 1892, President Benjamin Harrison appointed Grinnell Third Assistant Secretary of State, with Grinnell holding this office from February 15, 1892, until April 16, 1893.

 Grinnell then returned to New York City to practice law.
 In 1894, he joined the banking house of Morton, Bliss & Co. (run by his mother's family), and remained there following its incorporation into the Morton Trust.
 His work there was interrupted by the outbreak of the Spanish–American War in 1898, at which time he joined the United States Army with the rank of Major.
 He returned to banking after the war.

 In addition to his work, Grinnell was a director of the Illinois Central Railroad, the Gunly Mountain Coal Company, the Mount Morris Bank, the Rio Grande, Sierra Madre & Pacific Railway, and the Sea Beach Land Company.
 He also published several books on contemporaneous social and economic questions.